Cynegeticus: Chapter 6

 Xenophon begins with means of restraining hounds before they are off to hunt, but quickly moves into the early morning preparations for the hunt.
 Xenophon also discusses how the net-keeper is to prepare himself.
-Once the hunt has begun and the hunting party has reached a place to find a hare they are to offer a “vow to Apollo and Artemis the Huntress” that they will share their prize with them.
+Once the hunt has begun and the hunting party has reached a place to find a hare they are to offer a "vow to Apollo and Artemis the Huntress" that they will share their prize with them.
 It is only now that the hound is to be let loose to find the trail of the hare, which it will pursue when it is found.
 Once the hunt has begun the huntsman should verbally praise the hound.
 If the hare is caught in the first attempt the hounds should be brought back in and they should search for another.
 Otherwise the pursuit has really begun, and Xenophon really makes a game of it with constant verbal remarks towards the hounds.
 Once the dogs are tired from hunting the huntsman should search on his own.

 Chapter 7

-Discusses the proper breeding and the methods for raising the puppies.
-Xenophon also lists the proper names for hounds: Psyche, Pluck, Buckler, Spigot, Lance, Lurcher, Watch, Keeper, Brigade, Fencer, Butcher, Blazer, Prowess, Craftsman, Forester, Counsellor, Spoiler, Hurry, Fury, Growler, Riot, Bloomer, Rome, Blossom, Hebe, Hilary, Jollity, Gazer, Eyebright, Much, Force, Trooper, Bustle, Bubbler, Rockdove, Stubborn, Yelp, Killer, Pele-mele, Strongboy, Sky, Sunbeam, Bodkin, Wistful, Gnome, Tracks, Dash.
-Each of the names are short so they can be said easily.
+In this chapter, Xenophon provides a list of suitable names for hunting dogs.
+These names are short and reflect virtues of alacrity and steadfastness.

 Xenophon next explains how to have the puppies follow the hounds while hunting and eventually let them catch the hare and let them have her.
 They are to be fed when they are near the nets, so if they are lost they will return to be fed.
 Eventually the hounds will regard the hare as enemy and the master will feed them himself when this has been accomplished.